sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-translation/fiori-ios-scpms-custom-app-translation.md

 ---
 title: Localize an iOS App with SAP Translation Hub
-description: Take an iOS app generated with the SDK Assistant and make it multilingual with SAP Translation Hub.
+description: Take an iOS app generated with the SAP BTP SDK Assistant for iOS and make it multilingual with SAP Translation Hub.
 auto_validation: true
 primary_tag: products>sap-cloud-platform-sdk-for-ios
-tags: [  tutorial>intermediate, operating-system>ios, topic>mobile, topic>odata, products>sap-cloud-platform, products>sap-cloud-platform-sdk-for-ios ]
+tags: [  tutorial>intermediate, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>sap-cloud-platform-sdk-for-ios ]
 time: 15
 ---

 ## Prerequisites
  - **Development environment:** Apple iMac, MacBook or MacBook Pro running Xcode 10 or higher
- - **SAP Cloud Platform SDK for iOS:** Version 3.0 SP01
+ - **SAP BTP SDK for iOS:** Version 3.0 SP01

 ## Details
 ### You will learn
- - How to enable SAP Translation Hub in your SAP Cloud Platform trial account
+ - How to enable SAP Translation Hub in your SAP BTP trial account
- - How to add your SAP Translation Hub account into the SDK for iOS Assistant
+ - How to add your SAP Translation Hub account into the SAP BTP SDK Assistant for iOS
- - How to create multilingual capabilities to your Xcode project using the SDK for iOS Assistant
+ - How to create multilingual capabilities to your Xcode project using the SAP BTP SDK Assistant for iOS
  - How to modify and correct the generated translations

- In this tutorial, you will use the SAP Cloud Platform's integration with SAP Translation Hub to add multilingual features to your iOS app generated with the SDK for iOS Assistant.
+ In this tutorial, you will use the SAP BTP's integration with SAP Translation Hub to add multilingual features to your iOS app generated with the SAP BTP SDK Assistant for iOS.
 This way, you can run your app in many languages, depending on your device's preferred language.